yoisel/leptonica_1.72_winrt/README.md

 # leptonica_1.72_winrt

-This is an attempt at building leptonica for WinRT (Universal Windows Platform with VS2015, for use in Windows Store Apps and Windows Phone Apps)
+This is a fork of the Leptonica library, modified for WinRT (for use in Windows Store Apps and Windows Phone Apps)

+Supported platforms: Universal Windows Platform with VS2015, Windows 8.1 Store Apps, Windows Phone 8.1 Supported CPU architectures: x86, x64 and ARM